Dhakaiyas: Language

-Two languages emerged in Old Dhaka during the Mughal period due to the interactions between the Urdu and Bengali speakers.
+Two dialects of Bengali and Urdu emerged in Old Dhaka during the Mughal period due to the interactions between the Urdu and Bengali speakers.
 The Khoshbas and the Nawabs of Dhaka spoke a Bengali-influenced dialect of Urdu known as Dhakaiya Urdu (which is distinct to the Hindustani creole spoken by the Bihari community).
-The Kuttis spoke Dhakaiya Kutti, a Bengali dialect with an Urdu influence.
-Humour is an important part of Kutti culture and in the past, their jokes - told in the Dhakaiya Kutti language - used to generally consist of short stories in which Dhakaiyas mess around with the bhadralok gentry.
+The Kutti-Bengalis spoke Dhakaiya Kutti, a Bengali dialect with an Urdu influence.
+Humour is an important part of Kutti culture and in the past, their jokes - told in the Dhakaiya Kutti dialect - used to generally consist of short stories in which Dhakaiyas mess around with the bhadralok gentry.
 The Kuttis refer to outsiders or non-Dhakaiya Bengalis by the name "Gaiya" (গাঁইয়া), meaning from the village, and Kolkatans in particular as Demchi (ডেমচি).

 Dhaka was also an esteemed centre for the study of Persian, as it was an official language up until the colonial period and due to the high population of merchants and businessman from Central Asia and Persia that settled in Dhaka.
 The Naib Nazim of Dhaka Nusrat Jang was known to have written a history book titled Tarikh-i-Nusrat Jangi around the late 18th century.
-Agha Ahmad Ali is considered to be the greatest among Persian scholars of Bengal, famed for his Persian lexology works like Muayyid-i-Burhan and Shamsher-i-Teztar, rivalling contemporaries like Ghalib, and are still read today across South Asia.
-He had learn the language at a yougn age, with a local Munshi of Dhaka.
-The Nawab family of Dhaka were also strong patrons of the Persian language, most notably Haydar Jan Shayeq, Abdur Rahim Saba, Kawkab, Khwaja Ahsanullah, Khwaja Atiqullah, Khwaja Abdul Ghani, Khwaja Muhammad Afzal, Khwaja Yusuf Jan and Khwaja Nazimuddin.
+Agha Ahmad Ali is considered to be the greatest among Persian scholars of Bengal, famed for his Persian lexicology works like Muayyid-i-Burhan and Shamsher-i-Teztar, rivalling contemporaries like Ghalib, and are still read today across South Asia.
 The Department of Persian at the University of Dhaka was opened in 1921.